oscnord/video-to-image/README.md

   -t THRESHOLD, --threshold THRESHOLD
                         default threshold is 100.0.
 Use 10-30 for motion -s STEP, --step STEP  frame step size
+  --save SAVE           path to save the frames in a directory
 ```

 Example usage: